-- 8.3.1.6.2.1 Participants may withdraw from the study at any time without prejudice; and - 8.3.1.6.2.2 There are adequate measures in place to monitor participant welfare throughout; and - 8.3.1.6.2.3 Participants are informed of research results. - 8.3.1.6.3 Maintaining confidentiality respects participants' rights to choose to whom, and what personal information, is disclosed.
-Participants must consent to the ways in which confidentiality will be maintained (e.g., using codes instead of identifiers, restricted access to data), as well as to how the results will be published, and to any limits to confidentiality where these apply. - 8.3.1.7 Respect for communities - 8.3.1.7.1 The proposed research demonstrates respect for communities by appropriate community interaction and feedback of results. - 8.3.1.7.2 There are adequate provisions to respect the autonomy of communities and to maintain the confidentiality and security of community data; - 8.3.1.7.3 There is appropriate community consultation, for example, discussions with Community Advisory Boards (CABs) and/or other community representatives during the planning phase of the research, before the commencement of the research, i.e., the community should be part of the research process; and - 8.3.1.7.4 Communities are informed of research results.
+- 8.3.1.4.5 Individuals and groups who bear the burden of the research should share in its benefits (new knowledge or products).
+Those who stand to benefit from research must contribute to its risks and discomforts.
+No group of persons should be asked to bear more than their fair share of the burden of research; no group (e.g. impoverished) should be asked to bear research risks in order that others (e.g. the wealthy) enjoy benefits (new knowledge or products). - 8.3.1.5 Informed consent process - 8.3.1.5.1 The informed consent process for the proposed research allows for: - 8.3.1.5.1.1 An informed and voluntary decision from each prospective participant, or the participant's legally authorised representative, in accordance with and as required by the section on Informed Consent of this document; and - 8.3.1.5.1.2 Appropriately documented written informed consent and assent, if applicable, in accordance with and as required by the section on Informed Consent of this document. - 8.3.1.6 Respect for participants - 8.3.1.6.1 The proposed research demonstrates respect for the dignity of participants throughout the course of the research. - 8.3.1.6.2 There are adequate provisions to protect the privacy of participants and to maintain the confidentiality and security of participant data; and - 8.3.1.6.2.1 Participants may withdraw from the study at any time without prejudice; - 8.3.1.6.2.2 There are adequate measures in place to monitor participant welfare throughout; and - 8.3.1.6.2.3 Participants are informed of research results. - 8.3.1.6.3 Maintaining confidentiality respects participants' rights to choose to whom and what personal information is disclosed.
+Participants must consent to the ways in which confidentiality will be maintained (e.g., using codes instead of identifiers, restricted access to data), as well as to how the results will be published and to any limits to confidentiality where these apply. - 8.3.1.7 Respect for communities - 8.3.1.7.1 The proposed research demonstrates respect for communities through appropriate community interaction and feedback on results. - 8.3.1.7.2 There are adequate provisions to respect the autonomy of communities and to maintain the confidentiality and security of community data. - 8.3.1.7.3 There is appropriate community consultation, for example, discussions with Community Advisory Boards (CABs) and/or other community representatives during the planning phase of the research, before the commencement of the research, i.e., the community should be part of the research process. - 8.3.1.7.4 Communities are informed of research results.

-9 UNRESPONSIVE RESEARCHERS
+9. UNRESPONSIVE RESEARCHERS